-Evaluate whether management is setting the appropriate tone at the top by communicating the importance of internal control and ensuring that all individuals possess an understanding of their roles and responsibilities. = 0. the state of the first term of the state of the stat
+$\square$ Evaluate whether management is setting the appropriate tone at the top by communicating the Э importance of internal control and ensuring that all individuals possess an understanding of their roles and responsibilities.

 - ☐ Gain an understanding of whether internal control recommendations made by internal and external auditors have been implemented by management. - □ Communicate with the external auditors keep the audit committee informed about fraud, illegal acts, deficiencies in internal control, and certain other matters, and - □ Focus on the extent to which internal and external auditors review computer systems and applications, the security of such systems and applications, and the contingency plan for processing financial information in the event of a systems breakdown.